 One day in Lille – Top things to do

-Start with the Place du Théâtre
+The Place du Théâtre

 When arriving at Lille Flanders Station the first beautiful sightseeing of Lille that you will discover will be the Place du Theatre.
 This is where you can start to absorb some of the Lille’s main sights.

 To recharge your batteries in the beginning of your day have a delightful breakfast at one of the cafés at the Place du Theatre.
-All of them look very charming and serve delightful croissants and coffee.
+All of them look very charming and serve famous French croissants and coffee.
 We stopped by We are ARA, which is not very traditional but still worth of visiting.

 Opera De Lille